 7. Caramel Apple Cake

 This caramel apple cake is a sweet treat for the ages.
-It tastes like fall fair caramel apples in cake form and just melts in your mouth.
-The mixture of caramel cake cream and sweet apple cake is legendary.
-Whip it up for your first fall dinner party and watch your guests go back for a second (or third) slice.
+It tastes like caramel apples in cake form, melting away with each taste.
+The mixture of caramel cake cream and sweet apple cake is legendary!

 8. Banana Walnut Apple Bread Recipe

-There’s nothing quite like a dense apple bread with all the right crunch from walnuts.
-This recipe is made with greek yogurt, which turns the bread into a melt-in-your-mouth kind of experience.
-What’s better?
-It freezes super well and can be kept on hand for quick weekday breakfasts.
-If you have some apple butter on hand, give a slice a good slather.
-Yum!
+There’s nothing quite like a dense apple bread with walnuts mixed in.
+This quick bread is made with Greek yogurt, turning the bread into a melt-in-your-mouth kind of experience.
+The bread freezes super well and can be kept on hand for quick weekday breakfasts.

 About Author